mietek/halcyon-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _10–15 seconds_

-Cabal fails to configure the app, because the _hourglass_ library isn’t included in the existing sandbox directory.
+As expected, Cabal fails to configure the app, because the _hourglass_ library isn’t provided in the existing sandbox directory.

-Halcyon suggests adding `hourglass-0.2.8` as a version constraint, because 0.2.8 is currently the newest available version of _hourglass._
+Halcyon suggests adding a single version constraint, `hourglass-0.2.8`, because 0.2.8 is currently the newest version of _hourglass_, and constraints for all of its dependencies are already declared.

-The [`step5`](https://github.com/mietek/halcyon-tutorial/tree/step5) version of the app declares this constraint:
+The [`step5`](https://github.com/mietek/halcyon-tutorial/tree/step5) version of the app includes this constraint:

 <div class="toggle">
 <a class="toggle-button" data-target="declare-a-version-constraint-diff2" href="" title="Toggle">Toggle</a>